ruricolist/serapeum/reference.md

 Like `string~=`, but case-insensitive.

+### `(string-replace old string new &key start end stream)`

+Like `string-replace-all`, but only replace the first match.

 ### `(string-replace-all old string new &key start end stream)`

-Do regex-style search-and-replace for constant strings.
+Do search-and-replace for constant strings.

 Note that START and END only affect where the replacements are made: the part of the string before START, and the part after END, are